shazilqureshi91-droid/hello/README.txt

-# MAYCHAO Gel Polish Landing Page
+PRETTYGARDEN Crop Top Landing Page (v2)

-This landing page promotes the **MAYCHAO Gel Polish Starter Kit** with a modern, clean aesthetic.

-## Features
-- Responsive design for desktop and mobile
+Files included:
+- index.html
+- styles.css
+- script.js
+- README.txt

+How to use:
-- CTA opens affiliate link in a new tab
+Unzip and open index.html in your browser.
+CTA buttons open the affiliate link in a new tab.
-- Polished copy targeting young and mid-age women
-- Subtle affiliate disclosure

-**Affiliate Note:** This page includes an Amazon affiliate link.
-The creator may earn a small commission at no extra cost to the buyer.
+Affiliate disclosure is included subtly near CTAs and in the footer.